oldratlee/fucking-java-concurrency/README.md

 mvn compile exec:java -Dexec.mainClass=com.oldratlee.fucking.concurrency.WrongCounterDemo
 ```

-## 🍺 Synchronization over volatile domains
+## 🍺 Synchronization on mutable fields

-It is common to see synchronization code on a volatile domain, and person who write it will naturally feel that this is safe and correct.
+It is common to see synchronization code on a volatile field, and the person who write it will naturally feel that this is safe and correct.
 \# For problem analysis, see the article [Synchronization on mutable fields](http://www.ibm.com/developerworks/library/j-concurrencybugpatterns/#N100E7).

 Demo class [`com.oldratlee.fucking.concurrency.SynchronizationOnMutableFieldDemo`](src/main/java/com/oldratlee/fucking/concurrency/SynchronizationOnMutableFieldDemo.java).

 ### Demo description

-Two task threads are opened in the main thread to execute addListener.
+Two task threads are opened in the main thread to execute `addListener`.
 Main thread final result check.

 ### Problem statement

-The final number of Listeners is incorrect.
+The final count of Listeners is incorrect.

 ### Quickly run